glemos-model/GLEMOS/README.md

 ## Description

-This repository is a part of the GLEMOS WorkSpace and contains the sourse code for the GLEMOS model including scientific routines for modeling mercury (Hg), particle-bound heavy metals (Cd, Pb) and persistent organic pollutants (POPs).
-The current stable release is 2.2.2.
+This repository is a part of the GLEMOS WorkSpace and contains the GLEMOS model including managing scripts, configuration and properties files and scientific routines for modeling mercury (Hg), particle-bound heavy metals (Cd, Pb) and persistent organic pollutants (POPs).

-## The GLEMOS User Manual

-A copy of 'The_GLEMOS_User_Manual.pdf' can be found in the root directory of each of the four GLEMOS repositories.

 ## About GLEMOS

 Global modeling framework GLEMOS is a multi-scale multi-pollutant simulation platform developed for operational and research applications within the EMEP programme [Tarrason and Gusev, 2008; Travnikov et al., 2009, Jonson and Travnikov, 2010, Travnikov and Jonson, 2011].
 The framework allows simulations of dispersion and cycling of different classes of pollutants (e.g. heavy metals and persistent organic pollutants) in the environment with a flexible choice of the simulation domain (from global to local scale) and spatial resolution.
 In addition, GLEMOS supports multi-media description of the pollutants cycling in the environment.
 A modular architecture of the modeling system allows flexible configuration of the model set-up for particular research tasks and pollutant properties.
-More infromation about the model can be found on the MSC-E website https://www.msceast.org/j-stuff/glemos.
+More infromation about the model can be found on the MSC-E website https://msc-east.org.

 ## Model evaluation